Signed in as:

 Cabinets/Storage Area in Garage Area

-General condition of doors/hinges
+General condition of railing and ladder

 General condition of drawers and operation